 2016 Fieldworkers Douglas Manger and Joseph O’Connell traveled to Eastern Oregon to document folklife in Union, Wallowa, Baker, Grant, Wheeler, Crook, and Deschutes Counties.

 2017 Fieldworkers Nancy Nusz, Douglas Manger, and Makaela Kroin traveled to the Portland Metro Area to document folklife in Clackamas, Columbia, Multnomah, Washington, and Yamhill Counties.

 2018 Fieldworkers Amy Howard, Alina Mansfield, and Thomas Grant Richardson traveled to Southern Willamette Valley to document folklife in Polk, Marion, Linn, Benton, and Lane Counties.

-2020 Southwest Coast and Rogue Valley counties of Coos, Curry, Josephine, Jackson and Douglas, including Coquille Tribe, Confederated Tribes of Coos, Siuslaw and Lower Umpqua, and Cow Creek band of Umpqua Tribe.
+2020 Southwest Coast and Rogue Valley counties of Coos and Curry counties; the Coquille Tribe; the Confederated Tribes of Coos, Siuslaw and Lower Umpqua; and the Cow Creek band of Umpqua Tribe of Indians.